Continuing Education Activity

 - Iatrogenic causes: Including erythropoietin administration, anabolic steroids, and testosterone replacement therapy

-The prevalence of polycythaemia vera has been estimated to be approximately 22 cases per 100,000 population.
-It is believed to occur more frequently among Jews of Eastern European descent than other Europeans and Asians.
+The prevalence of polycythemia vera has been estimated to be approximately 22 cases per 100,000 population.
+It is believed to occur more frequently among Jewish patients of Eastern European descent than other Europeans and Asians.
 Polycythemia vera shows a male preponderance in all races and ethnicities, with a male to female ratio of approximately 2:1.
 The median age of presentation of PV is 60 years, with patients seldom seen before the age of 40.
 Polycythemia due to hemoglobinopathies and congenital cyanotic heart diseases is likely to be detected in significantly younger patients.

 The pathophysiology would vary, depending on the cause in consideration.